 Your home’s illumination can be a “welcome” sign to that prospective buyer!
 Turn on all of your outside and inside light when showing your home at night and he’ll feel a glowing warmth as a result of your lighting.

 Don’t have too many people present during a home inspection, since the potential buyers will feel like an intruder and want to hurry through your house.

 Music soothes the savage beast

 But not the potential buyer.
 When showing your house, turn off that blaring radio or television.
-Let your RE/MAX® broker and buyer talk freely and not be distracted.
+Let me and the buyer talk freely and not be distracted.